luigisaetta/llamaindex10_oracle/README.md

 * How to show references (documents used for the response generation)
 * (30/12/2023) Added reranker implemented as OCI Model Deployment
 * (20/01/2024) Added implementation of Vector Store for LangChain and demo
-* Finding duplicates in the documentation
+* Using vector to find duplicates in the documentation
 * (2/03/2024) Added Phoenix Traces for observability
 * (25/3/2024) This is the code for **LlamaIndex 0.10+**